commercetools/commercetools-php-symfony/README.md

 # commercetools Symfony bundle

-commercetools Symfony Bundle is collection of symfony bundles that ease the usage of [commercetools PHP-SDK](https://github.com/commercetools/commercetools-php-sdk) when implementing a Symfony project.
+The commercetools Symfony Bundle is a collection of Symfony bundles that ease the use of the [commercetools PHP-SDK](https://github.com/commercetools/commercetools-php-sdk) when implementing a Symfony project.